Warren Beatty: 1978–1999: Directorial debut and expansion

-1990s and 2000s

 Under his second production company, Mulholland Productions, Beatty produced, directed and played the title role of comic strip-based detective Dick Tracy in the 1990 film of the same name.
 The film received positive reviews and was one of the highest-grossing films of the year.
 It received seven Academy Award nominations, winning three for Best Art Direction, Best Makeup, and Best Original Song.
 It also received four Golden Globe Award nominations, including Best Motion Picture.

 In 1991, he produced and starred as the real-life gangster Bugsy Siegel in the critically acclaimed and commercially successful film Bugsy, directed by Barry Levinson, which was nominated for ten Academy Awards, including Best Picture and Best Actor; it later won two of the awards for Best Art Direction and Best Costume Design.
 The film also received eight Golden Globe Award nominations, including Best Motion Picture and Best Actor, winning for Best Motion Picture.
 Beatty's next film, Love Affair (1994), directed by Glenn Gordon Caron, received mixed reviews and was a commercial failure.

 In 1998, he wrote, produced, directed and starred in the political satire Bulworth, which was critically acclaimed and nominated for the Academy Award for Best Original Screenplay.
 The film also received three Golden Globe Award nominations, for Best Motion Picture, Best Actor, and Best Screenplay.
 Beatty has appeared briefly in numerous documentaries, including Madonna: Truth or Dare (1991) and One Bright Shining Moment: The Forgotten Summer of George McGovern (2005).

+2000–present

 Following the poor box office performance of Town & Country (2001), in which Beatty starred, he did not appear in or direct another film for 15 years.
 In May 2005, Beatty sued Tribune Media, claiming he still maintained the rights to Dick Tracy.
 On March 25, 2011, U.S. District Judge Dean Pregerson ruled in Beatty's favor.